In Entity Framework, we can control how we want to load related data for an entity.

 Lazy Loading

-Lazy Loading is a strategy in which related entities are loaded only when they are accessed for the first time.
-This means that initially, only the main entity is loaded, and the related entities are loaded on demand.
+Lazy Loading is a strategy where related entities are loaded only when they are accessed for the first time.
+This means that initially, only the main entity is loaded, and related entities are loaded on demand.

 public class Customer